 The patient should be made aware of the role of all members of the surgical team, and there should be clarification of the legal liabilities of -both the surgeon and the facility where the live surgery will be performed.

 Coercion of the patient must be avoided.
-The possibility of having a renowned surgeon perform his or her surgery might place undue pressure on the patient to consent.
+The possibility of having a renowned surgeon perform the surgery might place undue pressure on the patient to consent.
 A patient’s decision to withdraw prior consent must be respected.

 Rule 6.
 Pretreatment Assessment.
-The ophthalmologist should carefully consider whether the patient chosen for the performance is appropriate for the both the procedure and the experience.
-An evaluation of the patient to assure accuracy of the documented findings and recommendation for treatment is essential.
+The ophthalmologist should carefully consider whether the patient chosen for the surgery is appropriate for the both the procedure and the experience.
+An evaluation of the patient by the operating surgeon to ensure accuracy of the documented findings and recommendation for treatment is essential.

-Rule 7.
-Postoperative Care.
+Rule 7 and 8.
+Delegation of Services and Postoperative Care.
 Postoperative care of the patient who undergoes live surgery should not vary from the postoperative care provided to a patient in the ophthalmologist’s routine practice.
 If delegation is intended, the patient and the person to whom the care is delegated must agree to the delegation in advance of the procedure.
 The alternative care provider must be adequately trained, supervised, and able to perform the delegated procedures by virtue of state laws, per Rules 7 and 8 of the Code of Ethics.

 Rule 11.
 Commercial Relationships.
-The decision to perform live surgery should be based on the ophthalmologist's clinical judgment and desire to contribute to generalizable knowledge and should not be influenced by economic interest in, commitment to, or benefit from professionally-related commercial enterprises.
-Ophthalmologists should not perform live surgery if the purpose of the performance is self or facility-aggrandizement.
+The decision to perform live surgery should be based on the ophthalmologist's clinical judgment and desire to contribute to generalizable knowledge and should not be influenced by economic interest in, commitment to, or benefit from professionally related commercial enterprises.
+Ophthalmologists should not perform live surgery if the purpose is self- or facility aggrandizement.

 Rule 13.
 Communications to the Public.
-As in all professional advertising, promotions for a live surgery performance should not be false, deceptive or misleading, and ophthalmologists should not participate in any live surgery course that is promoted in a false, deceptive or misleading manner, including information about the participating ophthalmologist’s skills, training, experience, or results.
+As in all professional advertising, promotions for a live surgery performance should not be false, deceptive, or misleading, and ophthalmologists should not participate in any live surgery course that is promoted in a false, deceptive, or misleading manner, or that includes mis-information about the participating ophthalmologist’s skills, training, experience, or results.

 Rule 15.
 Conflict of Interest.
 If a physician is compensated differently for the live surgery performance than for routine surgical patient care, that fact should be disclosed to the patient in advance.
 A conflict of interest exists when professional judgment concerning the well-being of the patient has a reasonable chance of being influenced by other interests of the provider.
 Disclosure of a conflict of interest is required in communications to patients, the public, and colleagues.

 Rule 17.
 Confidentiality.
-Special consideration should be taken in the performance of live surgery to respect the confidential physician-patient relationship and the safeguarding of confidential health information consistent with the law.
-The audience should be reminded of the special nature of the live surgery demonstration, including their need to maintain confidentially and to protect patient privacy.
+Special consideration should be given in the performance of live surgery to respect the confidential physician-patient relationship and the safeguarding of confidential health information consistent with the law.
+The audience should be reminded of the special nature of the live surgery demonstration, including the need to maintain confidentiality and to protect patient privacy.
 Liability carriers may require an informed consent and/or confidentiality addendum to the forms routinely used for these purposes.

 "Rule 1.
 Competence.
 An ophthalmologist is a physician who is educated and trained to provide medical and surgical care of the eyes and related structures.
 An ophthalmologist should perform only those procedures in which the ophthalmologist is competent by virtue of specific training or experience or is assisted by one who is.
 An ophthalmologist must not misrepresent credentials, training, experience, ability or results."

 "Rule 6.
 Pretreatment Assessment.
-Treatment shall be recommended only after a careful consideration of the patient's physical, social, emotional and occupational needs.
-The ophthalmologist must evaluate the patient and assure that the evaluation accurately documents the ophthalmic findings and the indications for treatment.
-Recommendation of unnecessary treatment or withholding of necessary treatment is unethical."
+Treatment (including but not limited to surgery) shall be recommended only after a careful consideration of the patient's physical, social, emotional, and occupational needs.
+The ophthalmologist must evaluate and determine the need for treatment for each patient.
+If the pretreatment evaluation is performed by another health care provider, the ophthalmologist must assure that the evaluation accurately documents the ophthalmic findings and the indications for treatment.
+Recommendation of unnecessary treatment or withholding of necessary treatment is unethical.”

 "Rule 7.
 Delegation of Services.
 Delegation is the use of auxiliary health care personnel to provide eye care services for which the ophthalmologist is responsible.
 An ophthalmologist must not delegate to an auxiliary those aspects of eye care within the unique competence of the ophthalmologist (which do not include those permitted by law to be performed by auxiliaries).
 When other aspects of eye care for which the ophthalmologist is responsible are delegated to an auxiliary, the auxiliary must be qualified and adequately supervised.
 An ophthalmologist may make different arrangements for the delegation of eye care in special circumstances, so long as the patient's welfare and rights are the primary considerations."